Medicare Supplement Plan F

 The average premium is usually somewhere around $150 per month.
 However, it could be more or less depending on the zip code as well as other factors.

 Beneficiaries with two addresses are supposed to apply for coverage in the state that taxes are filed.
 However, those spending 6 months in both states should consider quotes from both.

 Live in Iowa and Florida?
 Well, Iowa probably has lower rates so enroll in a plan there.
 Although, between Texas and Florida, a Florida plan could be more affordable.
 It’s important to understand that insurance companies can adjust rates when moving full time to one location.

-Plan F benefits will remain the same regardless of the company you choose to enroll with.
+Plan F benefits remain the same regardless of the company you choose to enroll with.
 Therefore, it’s in your best interest to compare the cost of Medigap Plan F in your area annually.

 Changing from One Medigap Plan F to Another

-If you enroll in supplement Plan F during your Open Enrollment Period, you recieve Guaranteed Issue.
+If you enroll in supplement Plan F during your Open Enrollment Period, you receive Guaranteed Issue.
 GI means the carrier must approve your application, regardless of current health status or any pre-existing conditions.
 GI only comes around once in a beneficiary’s lifetime.